oracle-livelabs/database/video-on-demand-with-nosql-database/run-nosql-app/run-nosql-app.md

 6. Insert data into the stream_acct table.

-    This will be done using a curl command to transfer data over the network to the NoSQL store using the "demo-tvl" application.
+    This will be done using a curl command to transfer data over the network to the NoSQL store using the "demo-vod" application.
 Execute in Cloud Shell.

     ````
     <copy>
-    cd ~/demo-tv-streaming-app/exemple-graphql-query/
+    cd ~/video-on-demand-with-nosql-database/example-graphql-query/
     </copy>
     ````

     ````
     <copy>
-    sh createStream.sh
+    sh create-stream.sh
-    sh queryStreamById.sh
+    sh query-stream-by-id.sh
     </copy>
     ````

     ````
     <copy>
-    sh updateStream.sh
+    sh update-stream.sh
-    sh queryStreamById.sh
+    sh query-stream-by-id.sh
     </copy>
     ````